Real Estate Email Address Ideas and Recommendations

 Google Workspace is not free.
 But it is a small price to pay to have your own professional email that you will never lose.

 If you must, you can settle for a free name@gmail.com account.
-But if you are serious about this business, you are going to want a professional email with your own URL.
+But if you are serious about this business, you should want a professional email with your own URL.

 Choosing an Email Address